muziejus/transverse/index.md

 <div class="credit">Euler, “[Solutio Problematis Ad Geometriam Situs
 Pertinentis](http://eulerarchive.maa.org/docs/originals/E053.pdf).”</div>

-Note: In 1735, Leonhard Euler presents a paper before the St. Petersburg Academy of Sciences.
-When published, the article includes an abstracted map of Königsberg, a step removed from any sort of map one would use to move around in the city, which I’ve adapted here.
+Note: So, in 1735, Leonhard Euler presents a paper before the St. Petersburg Academy of Sciences.
+When published, the article includes this abstracted map of Königsberg, a step removed from any sort of map one would use to move around in the city, which I’ve adapted here.
 Kneiphof becomes just “A,” and each bridge is a lowercase letter.
+Euler is trying to prove that it’s impossible to cross all seven bridges once and only once

 ---

 > Si fuerint plures duabus regiones, ad quas ducentium pontium numerus est impar, tum certo affirmari potest, talem transitum non dari.

-> If there are more than two areas to which an odd number of bridges lead, then such a journey is impossible.
+> _If there are more than two areas to which an odd number of bridges lead, then such a journey is impossible._

 <div class="credit">Euler,
 “[Solutio…](http://eulerarchive.maa.org/docs/originals/E053.pdf)” and “[The